luvit/luvi/README.md

 make test
 ```

-When that's done you should have a shiny little binary in `build/luvi`.
+When that's done you should have a luvi binary in `build/luvi`.

 ```sh
 $ ls -lh build/luvi